-A push-pull type switch located on the right side of the handlebar.
-To stop the engine, push the button to the lower OFF position and simultaneously apply the brake.
-To restart, button must be at the upper ON position.
+A toggle type switch located on the right side of the handlebar.
+To stop the engine, push the higher portion of the button to the OFF position and simultaneously apply the brake.
+To restart, the lower portion of the button must be pushed to the ON position.